deanishe/alfred-workflow/docs/tutorial_2.rst

 Spit and polish
 ===============

-So far, the Workflow's looking pretty good.
+So far, the workflow's looking pretty good.
 But there are still a few of things that could be better.
 For one, it's not necessarily obvious to a user where to find their Pinboard API key (it took me a good, hard Googling to find it while writing these tutorials).
-For another, it can be confusing if there are no results from a Workflow and Alfred shows its default Google/Amazon searches instead.
+For another, it can be confusing if there are no results from a workflow and Alfred shows its default Google/Amazon searches instead.
-Finally, the Workflow is unresponsive while updating the list of recent posts from Pinboard.
+Finally, the workflow is unresponsive while updating the list of recent posts from Pinboard.
 That can't be helped if we don't have any posts cached, but apart from the very first run, we always will, so why don't we show what we have and update in the background?